dekoning-lab/ezmap/README.md

  2. Unzip it.
  3. Place the entire VMAP folder somewhere accessible on your computer
  4. Make sure to have installed Numpy, Scipy, & Biopython.
-	 - To tes this run the following in the command line.
+	 - To test this run the following in the command line.

 ```python
 python3